What Is Opdivo (Nivolumab)?

 • Weight loss

-Most patients do not experience all the common side effects, and most side effects are reversible or regress after complete treatment.
+Certain side effects can mirror symptoms of lung cancer or pleural mesothelioma.
+Examples include shortness of breath and coughing.
+Most patients don’t experience all the common side effects.
+Most side effects are reversible or regress after complete treatment.

 Rare Side Effects of Opdivo